jackjliew/ai-openscale/getting-started.md

 - Continue to **Accuracy** and click **Begin**.
 See [Accuracy - How it works](/docs/services/ai-openscale/monitor-accuracy.html#how-it-works) to understand the Accuracy monitor in detail.

-- Select the Spark instance that you configured in a previous step from the dropdown list and click **Next**.

-- Then, select the [algorithm type](/docs/services/ai-openscale/monitor-accuracy.html#understand-accuracy).
+- Select the [algorithm type](/docs/services/ai-openscale/monitor-accuracy.html#understand-accuracy).
 For the sample algorithm, there are multiple possible outcomes (five drug predictions), so select **Multiclass Classification** from the dropdown and click **Next**:

   ![Multiclass](images/multiclass.png)